yunity-archive/foodsaving-sockets/README.md

 When a client connects, this is a connection (or client).
 There are many of these.

 A connection may be associated with a session, multiple connections may share a session (e.g. multiple tabs in a browser).
-A connection may have no session, in which case the session id is reported as `__nosession__` in the admin http.
+A connection may have no session.

 A user may be a associated with a session, one user may have multiple sessions (e.g. on their phone, and on their laptop).
-A session might not have a user id, in which case it will be set to `__nouser__` in the admin http;
+A session might not have a user id.

 ## how to run it